-a student may record video or audio of class lectures for their own personal educational use, in connection with a complaint to the public institution of higher education where the recording was made, or as evidence in, or in preparation for, a criminal or civil proceeding.
+- For the student's own personal educational use; - In connection with a complaint to the University where the recording was made; or - As evidence in, or in preparation for, a criminal or civil proceeding.

 A recorded lecture may not be published without the consent of the lecturer.